grey-dev-0/docker-tf-lemp/README.md

-# Terraform Docker LEMP stack
+# Docker LEMP stack

-This repository includes a terraform plan which can be used to build a dockerized LEMP stack, the `main` branch holds a single node stack plan, another branch that provides a scalable plan will be implemented later on.
+This repository includes a docker compose plan which builds a dockerized LEMP stack, for terraform plan check the `main` branch.

 ## Services included in this stack